yulrizka/trakt-imdb-importer/README.md

 Warning: The author doesn't guarantee anything including the outcome of the running the script. use at your own risk!.

+## Known issue
+* Never check ratings for individual episode of TV Shows
+* If you rate a TV show on IMDB. it will mark all season as watched.

 ## Getting IMDB csv file.

 1. Login to IMDB